viinay/dockers/README.md

    Example:
       `ADD . /var/www/html`

-3] RUN - used to add layers to the base image,by installing components.Each RUN statement,adds a new layer to the docker image.
+3] RUN - used to add layers to the base image,by installing components.Each RUN statement,adds a new layer to the docker image

   `RUN <command to install pkgs>`

  Example:
     `RUN apt-get update` OR `RUN apt-get -y install apache2`

 4] CMD